gvegayon/documentation-public/project_filesystem.md

 ### Where should I make the data migration?

-On hpc-transfer, hpc-transfer is recently upgraded with 40GB links, it can migrate data in and out much faster than login nodes.
+On hpc-transfer, hpc-transfer is recently upgraded with new hardware and new 40GB links, it can migrate data in and out much faster than login nodes.

 ## Backups